Northland Taniwha suffer heavy defeat in Christchurch

 Playing with the wind advantage in the first half, Northland displayed good line speed in defence and the interchange of passes was a delight to watch under wet conditions.

-Canterbury skipper Billy Harmon peeled off the back of a scrum to touch down for their opning try but Northland responded minutes later with some razzle dazzle rugby on the right wing.
+Canterbury skipper Billy Harmon peeled off the back of a scrum to touch down for their opening try but Northland responded minutes later with some razzle dazzle rugby on the right wing.

-Despite enjoying 67 percent of territory at half time, Northland were unable to sustain the pressure after the breather and everything that could possibly go wrong did go wrong.
+Despite enjoying 67 per cent of territory at halftime, Northland were unable to sustain the pressure after the break - and everything that could possibly go wrong did go wrong.

-With the last quarter remaining, Northland had conceded 11 penalties to Canterbury's two - a rich fodder for the hosts to pile on more misery, bank maximum points and climb atop the points' table.
+With the last quarter remaining, Northland had conceded 11 penalties to Canterbury's two - rich fodder for the hosts to pile on more misery, bank maximum points and climb atop the points table.

-Brodie McAlister and Ngantungane Punivai each scored a brace of tries to slam the door shut on Northland missing key players Tom Robinson, Matt Moulds, Rene Ranger, Sam Caird, Josh Moorby.
+Brodie McAlister and Ngantungane Punivai each scored a brace of tries to slam the door shut on Northland, who were missing key players Tom Robinson, Matt Moulds, Rene Ranger, Sam Caird and Josh Moorby.

 Northland return home to host North Harbour in Whangārei next weekend.